-(f) “License Type” means the model by which the Software is licensed (e.g., by server, by mailbox, by managed user) as indicated in the applicable Order.
+(e) “License Type” means the model by which the Software is licensed (e.g., by server, by mailbox, by managed user) as indicated in the applicable Order.

-(k) “Product Terms” means the terms associated with each License Type and any other terms associated with an individual Product.
-The Product Terms for Products that are identified in an Order that is signed by both Customer and Dell shall be as stated in the Order.
-If no Product Terms are stated in the Order, if the Order is placed with a Customer purchase order only, if the Order is placed through the eStore, or if the Order is placed through a Partner, then the Product Terms for such Products shall be as stated in the Product Guide as of the date of the Order.
+(j) “Product Terms” means the terms associated with each License Type and any other terms associated with an individual Product.
+The Product Terms for Products in a Signed Order or a Governing Quotation shall be as stated in the Signed Order or Governing Quotation.
+If no Product Terms are stated in the Signed Order or Governing Quotation, if the Order is placed with a PO only, if the Order is placed through the eStore, or if the Products are purchased from a Partner, then the Product Terms for such Products shall be as stated in the Product Guide as of the date of the Order or purchase.

 (l) “Products” means the Software and Appliance(s) provided to Customer under this Agreement.